SURYA2745/Doctor_Visit_Analysis/README.md

 # Doctor_Visit_Analysis
-In this mini project, we explore the power of data science in analyzing doctor visits using python.
-We start by collecting data on patient visits such as age, gender, symptoms, and diagnosis.
-Then, we use python libraries such as pandas and matplotlib to clean, preprocessing, and visualize the data.
+In this Mini project, we Explore the power of Data science in Analyzing Doctor visits using python.
+We Start by Collecting data on patient visits such as Age, Gender, Symptoms, and Diagnosis.
+Then, We use Python Libraries such as pandas, Numpy and matplotlib to clean, preprocessing, and visualize the data.